WILDFIRE, FLOOD, AND MUDSLIDE RECOVERY RESOURCES

-This federal assistance program, administered by the California Employment Development Department (EDD), provides temporary unemployment benefits to people whose job or work hours were directly impacted by the fires.
-Individuals have until December 18, 2017 to file a DUA claim, but this filing deadline may be extended for good cause.
+This federal assistance program, administered by the California Employment Development Department (EDD), provides temporary unemployment benefits to people whose job or work hours were directly impacted by the disasters.
+Individuals have until February 20, 2018 to file a DUA claim, but this filing deadline may be extended for good cause.

 Cal/OSHA Worker Health and Safety

 The Division of Occupational Safety and Health (DOSH), better known as Cal/OSHA, protects and improves the health and safety of working men and women in California.